hapijs/hapi/docs/Reference.md

     - `text` - the text content.
     - `type` - the 'Content-Type' HTTP header value.
 Defaults to `'text/html'`.
     - `encoding` - the 'Content-Type' HTTP header encoding property.
 Defaults to `'utf-8'`.
-- `location(uri)` - set the destination URI where:
-    - `uri` - overrides the destination.
-An absolute or relative URI used as the 'Location' header value.
-If a relative URI is provided, the value of the server [`location`](#server.config.location) configuration option is used as prefix.
 - `temporary(isTemporary)` - sets the status code to `302` or `307` (based on the `rewritable()` setting) where:
     - `isTemporary` - if `false`, sets status to permanent.
 Defaults to `true`.
 - `permanent(isPermanent)` - sets the status code to `301` or `308` (based on the `rewritable()` setting) where: